pingcap/docs-cn/op-guide/ansible-deployment.md

 # Deploy TiDB Using Ansible

+This guide describes how to deploy a TiDB cluster using Ansible.
+For the production environment, it is recommended to deploy TiDB using Ansible.

 ## Overview

 Ansible is an IT automation tool that can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

 [TiDB-Ansible](https://github.com/pingcap/tidb-ansible) is a TiDB cluster deployment tool developed by PingCAP, based on Ansible playbook.
 TiDB-Ansible enables you to quickly deploy a new TiDB cluster which includes PD, TiDB, TiKV, and the cluster monitoring modules.

-You can use the TiDB-Ansible configuration file to set up the cluster topology, completing all operation tasks with one click, including:
+You can use the TiDB-Ansible configuration file to set up the cluster topology and complete all the following operation tasks:

-- Initializing operating system parameters
+- Initialize operating system parameters
+- Deploy the whole TiDB cluster
+- Start the TiDB cluster
+- Stop the TiDB cluster
+- Modify component configuration
+- Scale the TiDB cluster
-- Deploying the components
+- Upgrade the component version
-- Rolling upgrade, including module survival detection
-- Cleaning data
+- Clean up data of the TiDB cluster
-- Cleaning environment
-- Configuring monitoring modules
+- Destroy the TiDB cluster

-## Prepare
+## Prerequisites

-Before you start, make sure that you have:
+Before you start, make sure you have:

 1. Several target machines that meet the following requirements: